JingRachaelZhu/CrackLeetcode/LinkedList/206. Reverse Linked List/README.md

 **idea 2** (Less efficient than idea 1,cuz need more memory and time )
 `recursion`
 1. terminal condition: if current node is None,return None
+2. internal logic: the latter `node.next` points to the `pre` node
-2. recursive model : Similiar with `idea 1`, change last 2 statements into calling the function itself(apply recursion)
+3. recursive logic: Similiar with `idea 1`, change last 2 statements into calling the function itself(apply recursion),regard `next node` as `cur`,`current node` as `pre`

 Time: O(n), Space: O(n)